marska/powershell-function-template/README.md

-# powershell-function-template
+# PowerShell Function Template
-This is PowerShell function template.
+This is simple PowerShell function template.